 Because of the big.LITTLE architecture, which increases CPU speed and increases core count from 4 to 12, Intel 12th Gen P-series processors are a massive improvement over 11th Gen.

 Interestingly, Samsung could have used the more power-efficient U-series chips and still outperformed last year’s model.
-However, by using P-series chips, the Galaxy Book2 Pro 360 achieves performance comparable to a 45-watt 11th Gen H-series chip, which is incredible.
+However, by using P-series chips, the Galaxy Book2 Pro 360 achieves performance comparable to a 45-watt 11th-Gen H-series chip, which is incredible.

 Samsung collaborated closely with Intel to optimize the Core i7-1260P, and the results are impressive.
-You can switch between No Fan, Silent, Optimized, and high-Performance modes by pressing FN + F11.
+You can switch between No Fan, Silent, Optimized, and High-Performance modes by pressing FN + F11.
 These modes are distinct from the Windows 11 battery slider found on standard laptops.

-No Fan mode is exactly that and is the first time I have seen it in a Core i7 laptop.
+No Fan mode is exactly that and it is the first time I have seen it in a Core i7 laptop.
 The laptop gets warmer than usual, and performance is throttled (multi-core performance is halved), but it is a fantastic option for Microsoft Word or when you want to focus on a task and do not want any noise.

 The fan can run in silent mode, but only slightly.
 The default setting is optimized, which allows the system to strike a balance between work and comfort.
 The high-performance mode removes the gloves and allows the fans to roar to their hearts’ content.